-Objective: Using the new disadvantaged community criteria (described in this Annex) and priority projects, identify projects on the current DWSRF PPL eligible to receive loan forgiveness from the FFY 2022 BIL General Supplemental Fund.
+Objective: Using the new disadvantaged community criteria (described in this Annex) and priority projects, identify projects on the current DWSRF PPL eligible to receive loan forgiveness from the FFY 2022 BIL General lowa will provide the necessary assurances and certifications according to the Operating Agreement and between the State of Iowa and the U.S. EPA grant terms and conditions.

+Supplemental Fund.
 Accept applications quarterly and add additional projects to the PPL, as applicable, until all loan forgiveness funding is obligated.